Step by Step Guide to Teaching Students How to Have Quick Chats and Meaningful Collaborative Conversations

 - Quick Chat: This is a quick response with a partner to a question or prompt you have given.
 During a Quick Chat, partners just turn their heads towards their partners and each give a quick answer.
 “Look at the illustration on this page.
 Based on this picture, how do you think Wimberly is feeling now?
 Think – quick chat!”
 You can follow up with, “I heard Julian and Ethan say that they thought Wimberly was sad, because she looked like she was going to cry.
 Do you agree?
 Show me thumbs up or thumbs down.”

 - Turn and Talk: This is where students are going to use all of the components of a collaborative conversation.
 They are going to turn to their partners, use whatever physical signals you have taught them, use the language stems if needed to continue the discussion, and follow the Turn and Talk protocols.
 This is best used when you want students to have deeper discussions.
-During a 15 to 20 minute lesson, we may only use a Turn and Talk two or three times – sometimes only once or twice.
+During a 15 to 20 minute lesson, we typically use a Turn and Talk two or three times max.

 Teaching Students How to Do Turn and Talks (Have Collaborative Conversations) Step by Step